The year of the vegetable garden?

 Hee Hee!
 My internet seeds have arrived and I am most excited (I have read and re-read all the packets).
 I am also hugely looking forward to digging out my friend's polyanthus plants.
 Sometimes I think I have no life!

 Even more excitement - my other seeds have arrived!
 I have over 30 packets of colourful summer promises to start off in the glass-house tomorrow.
 I have put them all into appropriate piles, and I am determined to be better organised in my sowing and nurturing habits.
 I might even keep a log of dates etc. and make sure I know exactly where they are going to be planted.
 I am definitely going to seriously label everything.
 I am really looking forward to working hard in the garden all weekend.

 The New Magnolia Tree

 I am up far too early - oops.
 We are off to get the Magnolia tree, an unwanted Iceberg rose and a whole lot of purple white and yellow Polyanthes.
 I will return with seed-raising mix (I will need a truck-load) and then the great seeding will begin!

 I am apres gardening in soft green (even my socks - it is important to have high standards) after a day of solid work.
 I've potted up all the new Polianthes, cleared leaves from the driveway and rose prunings from under the archways (they are all burnt).
-The new Magnolia has been planted in Middle Border near my $1 Magnolia Stellata (which has huge numbers of buds).
+The new Magnolia has been planted in Middle Border near my one dollar Magnolia Stellata (which has huge numbers of buds).
 I've pricked out seedlings and sown about ten pottles of my new seeds, including a lettuce named Drunken Woman Fringed Head .
 I have labeled absolutely everything.
 The glass-house is cleared and better organised, and I have even resurrected a fine mist sprayer for watering the seeds sensibly.